 Through her Dollywood Foundation, Dolly created Dolly Parton’s Imagination Library in 1995.
 They mail one book a month, every month, to children from birth until they enter kindergarten.
 The foundation has grown substantially since that time, even expanding into Canada in 2006.
 In February 2018, Dolly was honored by the Library of Congress on account of the foundation mailing their 100 millionth book – which was her own children’s book “Coat of Many Colors” (2006).
 It was donated to the Library of Congress.
 Her work in literacy has earned her numerous awards.
 Dolly was even awarded an honorary Doctorate of Humane Letters from the University of Tennessee.
 She started her foundation as a way to honor her father.
 Her father could not read, nor could he write.
 Before he passed away, he told Dolly he was more proud of her for Imagination Library than anything else she had ever done.

-In February 2019, Dolly Parton will be honored as MusiCares Person of the Year – an award created by the Recording Academy to honor their charity, which makes sure folks in the music industry have a place to turn in times of medical, financial, or personal need.
-The ceremony, to be held during Grammy week, is one of the most prestigious celebrations during that time.
+In February 2019, Dolly Parton was be honored as MusiCares Person of the Year – an award created by the Recording Academy to honor their charity, which makes sure folks in the music industry have a place to turn in times of medical, financial, or personal need.
+The ceremony, was held during Grammy week, is one of the most prestigious celebrations during that time.
 A silent auction and reception are held and other artists will pay tribute to Dolly’s music and legacy during the event.
 Of the honor, she states: “I am so excited and humbled to be honored as MusiCares Person of the Year,” said Parton.
 “It’s even more special knowing the gala benefits music people in need.
 I can’t wait to hear all of the great artists singing my music.”

 She’s a co-owner of Dollywood Company –